 The bill of lading requires the mover to provide the service you requested and requires you to pay the charges for the service.
-It is your responsibility to understand the bill of lading before you sign it.
-If you do not agree with something on the bill of lading, do not sign it until you are satisfied it is correct.
+It is your responsibility to understand the bill of

 The bill of lading serves to identify the mover and specifies when the transportation is to be performed.
 Be sure that the portions of the bill of lading that note the dates when pickup and delivery are to be performed are completed and that you agree with the dates.
 It also specifies the terms and conditions for payment of the total charges and the maximum amount required to be paid at the time of delivery for shipments moving under a binding estimate.
 In the case of shipments moving under non-binding estimates, the bill of lading will not include a final calculation of charges because that cannot be determined until the shipment is weighed.
 However, the bill of lading must contain all relevant shipment information - except the shipment weight that will be determined after the shipment has been weighed and any unforeseen charges that occur in transit.